tycrek/junction/README.md

 ## Getting Started

 As of right now, junction is best used with ShareX.
-A user panel will be added in the future.
+There is a basic user panel that can be used to shorten URL's as well.
+I've also successfully made an [iOS Siri Shortcut](https://github.com/tycrek/junction/raw/master/Shorten%20URL.shortcut) that uses junction to shorten links.

 ```bash
 git clone https://github.com/tycrek/junction.git && cd junction